 To evaluate Organizational Infrastructure and Management Systems, reviewers will consider the extent to which the applicant demonstrates its understanding of the crucial role of the Board and Policy Council.
 Reviewers will also consider the extent to which the applicant demonstrates a capacity to provide effective program administration and oversight, including child care partner sites if applicable.
-Reviewers will score based on the following narrative elements:
+Reviewers will score based on the

-- The capacity of the senior executive managers, Tribal Council, or governing board to: - Exercise effective oversight of program operations and accountability for federal funds; - o Include the Policy Council in the planning and decision-making process; - o Ensure representation of the diverse community served; - o Set and monitor overall agency priorities and operational systems; and - Conduct community assessment, annual self-assessments, and ongoing monitoring. - The ability to plan, constitute, and train the Tribal Council or governing body in compliance with Head Start regulations.
-If applicable, an applicant can describe how its current governance structure would change to meet the requirement of the Head Start Act. - The existence of management systems for program planning, internal and external communication, record keeping, issuance of internal and external reports, and program self-assessment and monitoring.

-• For applicants proposing EHS-CCP:

-The applicant's ability to work with partners and ensure accountability for meeting HSPPS across multiple sites (as appropriate).
+- The capacity of the senior executive managers and governing board to: - exercise effective oversight of program operations and accountability for federal funds; - o include the Policy Council in the planning and decision-making process; - o ensure representation of the diverse community served; - o set and monitor overall agency priorities and operational systems; and - o conduct community assessment, annual self-assessments, and ongoing monitoring. - The ability to plan, constitute, and train a governing body in compliance with Head Start regulations.
+If applicable, an applicant can describe how its current governance structure would change to meet the requirement of the Head Start Act. - The existence of management systems for program planning, internal and external communication, record keeping, issuance of internal and external reports, and program self-assessment and monitoring. - For applicants proposing EHS-CCP: - The applicant's ability to work with partners and ensure accountability for meeting HSPPS across multiple sites (as appropriate).